Daily Record (Washington): History

-In August 1992, the newspaper was sold to McClatchy Newspapers Inc. In October 1996, it was sold again to Pioneer News Group.
-The paper's Saturday edition was moved from afternoon to morning publication in October 1999.
-In October 2017, Pioneer News Group Co. announced that it was selling its media division assets, including the Daily Record, to the Adams Publishing Group.
+In August 1992, the newspaper was sold to McClatchy Newspapers Inc. At that time the paper's circulation was 6,000.
+In October 1996, the Daily Record was sold again to Pioneer News Group.
+In October 1999, the paper's Saturday edition was moved from afternoon to morning publication.
+In October 2017, Pioneer sold its media division assets, including the Daily Record, to the Adams Publishing Group.